huubl/lazyframe/README.md

 ### Why is it advanced?

 The original [Lazyframe library](https://github.com/vb/lazyframe) from [Viktor Bergehall](https://github.com/vb) is good as it is.
-But there are some things missing, that we needed, so we created our own deviation.
+But there were some features missing, that we needed, so we created our own deviation.

 #### What did we add

+* use IntersectionObserver instead of the old and slow scroll event listener
 * move to a modern and fast build stack with vite
 * added codepen as a vendor
 * remove vine, as it does not exist anymore

 ###  New features that we are planning to add:
-* use IntersectionObserver instead of the old and slow scroll event listener
 * add aspect ratios for the placeholders
 * make it compatible with a cookie consent banner like klaro and only load the frame if consent for a specific vendor cookie is given, else display a placeholder element that you can modify by yourself